KyoufuuN1K1/KyoufuuN1K1.github.io/essays/Once More, Unto the Breach.md

 ## Last to Pick, Last to be Picked

 Often, when new issues pop up, I'm admittedly not the first to jump at them unless they're directly related to an issue I recently completed, leaving me to pick from a few of the less-desired things to fix or implement.
+It's often a bit frustrating, especially when it's related to something I intended to fix.
+It can't be denied that these issues need to be taken care of sooner rather than later, either.
+I should have shown greater initiative when picking issues to work on so I could push my skills even further, but sadly, I did not.

+## Into the Wild Blue Yonder

+After all that's said and done, now what?